Migrating to Apollo Server 4

 In Apollo Server 3, the health check feature supports a simple HTTP-level health check that always returns a 200 status code.

 Apollo Server 4 no longer supports built-in health checks.
-We found that running a trivial GraphQL was a better way of checking the status of your server, because a query ensures your server successfully serves traffic and performs GraphQL operations.
+We found that running a trivial GraphQL query was a better way of checking the status of your server, because a query ensures your server successfully serves traffic and performs GraphQL operations.

 Every GraphQL server supports a trivial query that requests the __typename of the top-level Query type.
 This means every GraphQL server can respond to a GET request to a URL, such as: